olfa-lab/DmdLib/README.md

 ` C:\ALP-4.2\ALP-4.2 high-speed API\x64\`

 Add this directory to your Windows system path.
 You can find references for how to do this online.
 You must (?) restart your computer after doing this for the path to be changed.

-## randpatterns
+# Packages:
-This package was written to allow random pattern stimulation sequences to be projected on the bulb.
-It is semi-optimized using a combination of Numpy and Numba JITed functions to allow for >100 Hz stimulation framerates.
-It is multithreaded to allow asynchronous IO during stimulus generation and upload.
+## core

-It consists of 1 GUI for ROI selection and two command-line programs to generate, save, and upload the patterns to the DMD device.
+This contains an interface with DMD driver interfaces and support files.

-### Mask Maker
+## mask_maker
 This is a PyQt-based program that allows for a selection of an ROI in which to stimulate.
 To use, run `mask_maker` from the command line.
+This allows specification of the area in which you'd like to stimulate to avoid hitting the recording electrodes with light.
 1. load a file and an affine transform matrix (camera to dmd)
 2. click on the image to define an inclusion polygon
 3. calculate the mask.
 This takes a few seconds.